 I’ll leave you with a few words of wisdom based on our years of experience building microservice-based applications for our clients:

 If it ain’t broke, don’t fix it.
 If you have a product that’s working well, has great performance, and is making customers happy, think carefully about whether you want to re-write it from scratch using a microservices approach.
 This is usually not a great idea.
 If there are areas of the application that aren’t working great, consider peeling those parts off into microservices, but not the whole thing.

 Start simple.
 Some clients we’ve worked with asked us to start by creating multiple microservices right from the start, even though just one development team would be working on it.
 Instead of this approach, which increases complexity at the beginning of development, I suggest starting with a monolithic approach.
 Split out microservices only when a) it would be beneficial to have another team work on one major aspect of the product, b) when it’s obvious a different technology would be useful, or c) one area of the application requires dramatically different scaling ability than other areas.

 As the famous quote says, “With great power comes great responsibility.”
 Remember that with each microservice you add, complexity is increasing.
 There needs to be a solid business reason to increase complexity, so think carefully.
 It’s possible your first foray into microservices might have just two or three microservices.
 Don’t go crazy out of the gate.
 It’s almost always easier to add complexity than to take it away.

 Microservices are an exciting development in the world of software engineering and have great promise to help you create better applications that delight your users.
 I wish you the best on your journey!

-If you are still wondering, “why microservices?”, check out our other microservices content, or get in touch we me directly on LinkedIn or by filling out our Contact Us form.
+If you are still wondering, “why microservices?”, get in touch with us directly by filling out our Contact Us form.
 Our team would be more than happy to talk through it with you.